tomzx/blog.tomrochette.com-content/agi/human-development/article.md

 * Parallel between a program's evolution an a human evolution
 * Vision and speech development
 * Cell divisions in the brain (how is the brain formed?)
+* What if the human genome is a particular cellular automata that generate more "chaos" than other variants, which would explain why we only have ~23000 genes[^8] [^10]?

 # Progression/Evolution of the agent - environment interactions